 How to Plant, Grow, and Care for Bleeding Heart Flowers

-The old-fashioned bleeding heart is a favorite perennial of the shady flower garden and was called the finest hardy plant of the 19th century.
+The old-fashioned bleeding heart has long been a favorite perennial of the shady flower garden.
+It was once called the finest hardy plant of the 19th century.
 Here’s how to plant and grow bleeding heart flowers in your garden!

-- Add mulch to keep moisture in and weeds out.
+Spread mulch around the plant to keep moisture in and weeds out.

-- If you need to transplant, do it as early as possible, as soon as you see the first leaves poking out in early spring.
+If transplanting is necessary, do it as soon as the first leaves poke out of the soil in early spring.

 There are over 20 species of Dicentra.
 Many new hybrids have been developed to increase heat tolerance and vigor.